Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Conclusion

 \section{Conclusion}

-In this work, we delve into the core challenges faced by MLLMs in complex chart Q\&A tasks, highlighting their deficiencies in both recognition and reasoning.
-Building on our analysis of existing datasets and the untapped potential of LLMs, we propose Code-as-Intermediary Translation (CIT) as a novel method to distill LLMs' abilities and improve MLLMs.
+In this work, we delve into the key challenges MLLMs face in complex chart Q\&A tasks, highlighting their deficiencies in both recognition and reasoning.
+Building on our analysis of existing datasets and the untapped potential of LLMs, we propose Code-as-Intermediary Translation (CIT) as a novel method for distilling LLMs' abilities to improve MLLMs.
 With code as a bridge between visual and textual modalities, CIT enables language models to interpret complex charts more precisely, facilitating the generation of higher-quality Q\&A pairs.
-Our synthetic dataset, \data, demonstrates significant performance improvements across multiple models and benchmarks, with gains extending beyond chart-specific to broader multimodal reasoning tasks.
-We believe that CIT offers a promising direction for scalable and cost-effective multimodal instruction data synthesis.
+Our synthetic dataset, \data, demonstrates significant performance improvements across multiple models and benchmarks, with gains extending beyond chart-specific tasks to broader multimodal reasoning.
+We believe CIT offers a promising direction for scalable and cost-effective multimodal instruction data synthesis.